fhiso/legacy-format/dates.md

 This standard uses the `S` production defined in §2 of [Basic Concepts] to match any non-empty sequence of *whitespace* *characters*.

+This standard defines five *datatypes* to represent time-related concepts, each of which is identified by a *term name*, which is simply an IRI.
+The concept of a *datatype*, as used by FHISO, is defined in § 6 of [Basic Concepts], and the definition of each *datatype* in this standard includes a table listing its formal *properties*.

+{.note}  These *properties* include a formal statement that the *datatype* is *datatype*, define the *pattern* and *non-trivial supertypes* of the *datatype*, and say whether it is an *abstract datatype*.
+These concepts are defined in §6.1, §6.2 and §6.3 of [Basic Concept]s.
+The *pattern* is a regular expression written in FHISO's `types:Pattern` *datatype* defined in [Patterns].
+This information forms part of an abstraction which allows applications to use a *discovery* mechanism to find out about unknown components, thus allowing them to be processed in more sophisticated ways than could be done with a truly unknown component.
+To support this, FHISO's webserver has been configured to provide [Triples Discovery] on all *terms* defined in this standard.
+Such functionality is outside the scope of this standard, and is entirely *optional* in ELF.
+Most readers can safely ignore this formalism and the tables of *properties* given for each *datatype*.

 This standard uses the *prefix notation*, as defined in §4.3 of [Basic Concepts], when discussing specific *terms*.
 The following *prefix* bindings are assumed in this standard: